BlockyTheDev/UtilsAPI/README.md

 # UtilsAPI
 UtilsAPI is a powerful java plugin api.
-It provides many features. examples: simple event registration, multi page inventories and more
+It provides many features. examples: simple event registration, multi page inventories, easy scoreboards, configs and more

 It works on minecraft version 1.18.2 and requires java 18

 **You need to add api-version: 1.18 to your plugin.yml**